 • Interest rate risk.
 The values of bonds and other debt instruments usually rise and fall in response to changes in interest rates.
-Interest rates can change in response to the supply and demand for credit, government and/or central bank monetary policy and action, inflation rates, and other factors.
-Declining interest rates generally result in an increase in the value of existing debt instruments, and rising interest rates generally result in a decrease in the value of existing debt instruments.
+Declining interest rates generally increase the value of existing debt instruments, and rising interest rates generally decrease the value of existing debt instruments.
 Changes in a debt instrument's value usually will not affect the amount of interest income paid to the fund, but will affect the value of the fund's shares.
 Interest rate risk is generally greater for investments with longer maturities.